particle-iot/docs/src/content/reference/device-os/firmware.md

 parameter, which will bind to that specific interface.
 This is most commonly used when you use cellular as your cloud connection, but listen for TCP connections on Ethernet from an isolated Ethernet LAN.

+In Device OS 6.2.0 and later, `nif` can be `Tether` to listen for connection from another device such as a Raspberry Pi connected by UART serial.

 ### begin()

 {{api name1="TCPServer::begin"}}